core-wg/senml-etch/draft-ietf-core-senml-etch.md

 # Security Considerations {#seccons}

-The security and privacy considerations of SenML apply also with the FETCH and iPATCH methods.
+The security and privacy considerations of SenML apply also with the FETCH and (i)PATCH methods.

-In FETCH and iPATCH requests, the client can pass arbitrary names to the target resource for manipulation.
+In FETCH and (i)PATCH requests, the client can pass arbitrary names to the target resource for manipulation.
 The resource implementer must take care to only allow access to names that are actually part of (or accessible through) the target resource.